-This tutorial will cover how to slice on the Cricut Design Space app for your iphone, ipad and web browser.
+This tutorial will cover how to slice in Cricut Design.

-Slicing within Cricut Design Space can do so much.
+Slicing within Cricut Design Space is such a simple feature but you can do so much with it.
 It’s not just for cutting shapes in half or cropping an existing design.
 You can create completely new designs using images and text.

 Before we get started, I want to offer this “Thank you” Card design for my readers.
 It is FREE and available in my resource library.

 How to slice an image on Cricut Design Space

 There are many ways to cut an outline out of an image.
 In fact, the term is a little confusing.
 Do you mean removing the background?
 Do you want to slice something in half?
 Do you want to crop an image?
 Or maybe you want to cut out a shape within the image.

 Regardless, the first step is to upload the image.